-The outcomes reflect the core outcome set for non-specific LBP (Chiarotto 2015), and recommendations of the Initiative on Methods, Measurement, and Pain Assessment in Clinical Trials (IMMPACT) (Dworkin 2005).
+Our outcomes reflect the core outcome set for non-specific LBP (Chiarotto 2015), and recommendations of the Initiative on Methods, Measurement, and Pain Assessment in Clinical Trials (IMMPACT) (Dworkin 2005).
 We made no restriction on time of measurement.
-We grouped outcomes into a short-term period (\leq 3 months postintervention), an intermediate-term period (> 3 months and \leq 12 months postintervention), and a long-term period (> 12 months postintervention).
-We included the outcome measure closest to the midpoint of the period in cases where a review reported outcome data for multiple time points within a period, or measured the outcome at different time periods.
+We grouped outcomes into a short-term period ( $\leq$ 3 months postintervention), an intermediate-term period (> 3 months and $\leq$ 12 months postintervention).
+In cases where a review reported outcome data for multiple time points within a period, or measured the outcome at different time periods, we included the outcome measure closest to the midpoint of the period.

-Primary outcomes
+Major outcomes

-1. Pain, defined as pain intensity, assessed on a continuous self-report scale (e.g. a visual analogue scale (VAS), numerical rating scale (NRS), the brief pain inventory (BPI) (Cleeland 1989) or other validated measure), or in dichotomous format (e.g. as the proportion of participants in each group who attained a predetermined threshold of improvement).

-2. Physical function, defined as back-pain related function, assessed through continuous self-report scales (e.g. Roland-Morris Disability Questionnaire (RMDQ) (Roland 1983), Oswestry Disability Index (ODI) (Fairbank 1980)), functional testing protocols or other validated quantitative measures.

-3. Safety, defined as adverse events including amongst others: incidence and severity of adverse events, trial withdrawal due to adverse events and incidence of serious adverse events, as described by the systematic review.
+- Pain, defined as pain intensity, assessed on a continuous self-report scale (e.g. a visual analogue scale (VAS), numerical rating scale (NRS), the brief pain inventory (BPI) (Cleeland 1989), or other validated measure), or in dichotomous format (e.g. as the proportion of participants in each group who attained a predetermined threshold of improvement). - Physical function, defined as back-pain related function, assessed through continuous self-report scales (e.g. Roland-Morris Disability Questionnaire (RMDQ) (Roland 1983), Oswestry Disability Index (ODI) (Fairbank 1980)), functional testing protocols or other validated quantitative measures. - Safety, defined as adverse events including amongst others: incidence and severity of adverse events, trial withdrawal due to adverse events, and incidence of serious adverse events, as described by the systematic review.

-Secondary outcomes
+Minor outcomes

-1. Participant ratings of improvement, defined as global perceived effect, assessed with a validated tool (e.g., Patient Global Impression of Change Scale (Guy 1976)).

-2. Health-related quality of life, assessed with a validated tool (e.g. the 36-Item Short Form Health Survey (SF-36) (Ware 2000)).

-3. Workplace participation, defined as days to return-to-work, days of absenteeism or days of reduced work activities.
+- Participant ratings of improvement, defined as global perceived effect, assessed with a validated tool (e.g. Patient Global Impression of Change Scale (Guy 1976)). - Health-related quality of life, assessed with a validated tool (e.g. the 36-Item Short Form Health Survey (SF-36) (Ware 2000)). - Workplace participation, defined as days to return-to-work, days of absenteeism, or days of reduced work activities.